RobertoRoos/sawIntuitiveResearchKitWiki/API-2.x.md

 * `console/power_off`
   * *cisst*: void command
   * *ROS*: subscriber `std_msgs/Empty`
   * dVRK specific.
+Trigger power off sequence for the whole system.
 * `console/power_on`
   * *cisst*: void command
   * *ROS*: subscriber `std_msgs/Empty`
   * dVRK specific.
+Trigger power on sequence for the whole system.
+If some arms are in `FAULT` state, this method will first `disable` them.
 * `console/home`
   * *cisst*: void command
   * *ROS*: subscriber `std_msgs/Empty`
   * dVRK specific.
+Triggers homing procedure for the whole system, including powering if the system is not yet powered.
 * `console/camera`
   * *cisst*: event write `prmEventButton`
   * *ROS*: publisher `sensor_msgs/Joy`
   * dVRK specific.
+Indicate if the console assumes it should tele-operate the ECM if all conditions are met: operator is present and tele-operation is enabled.
+When in camera mode, the console disables the PSM tele-operation components (if any) and enables the ECM tele-operation component (if present).
 * `console/clutch`
   * *cisst*: event write `prmEventButton`
   * *ROS*: publisher `sensor_msgs/Joy`
   * dVRK specific.
+Indicate if the console assumes it should clutch the active tele-operation components.
+The console component simple passes the clutch state to the tele-operation components who then have to handle the clutch.
 * `console/operator_present`
   * *cisst*: event write `prmEventButton`
   * *ROS*: publisher `sensor_msgs/Joy`
   * dVRK specific.
+Indicate if the console assumes the operator is present (either through a dead man switch/foot pedal, head sensor or emulated).
 * `console/emulate_camera`
   * *cisst*: write command `prmEventButton`
   * *ROS*: subscriber `sensor_msgs/Joy`
   * dVRK specific.
+Emulate the camera pedal press.
 * `console/emulate_clutch`
   * *cisst*: write command `prmEventButton`
   * *ROS*: subscriber `sensor_msgs/Joy`
   * dVRK specific.
+Emulate the clutch pedal press.
 * `console/emulate_operator_present`
   * *cisst*: write command `prmEventButton`
   * *ROS*: subscriber `sensor_msgs/Joy`
   * dVRK specific.
+Emulate the operator presence sensor.
 * `console/volume`
   * *cisst*: event write `double`
   * *ROS*: publisher `std_msgs/Float64`
   * dVRK specific.
+Indicates the current volume for beeps generated by the console.
 * `console/set_volume`
   * *cisst*: write command `double`
   * *ROS*: subscriber `std_msgs/Float64`
   * dVRK specific.
+Set the
 * `console/string_to_speech`
   * *cisst*: write command `std::string`
   * *ROS*: subscriber `std_msgs/String`